pestipona/PacMen-Exercise/README.md

 ## V. License Information:

-The following [document](./LICENSE) shows licensing information from MIT about the program.
+The following [document](./LICENSE) shows licensing information from MIT about the source code of the program.